-Eswar Prasad, Karim Foda 23 April 2012
+Eswar Prasad, Karim Foda, Monday, April 23, 2012

 The world economy is showing scattered signs of improvement but remains fragile according to official forecasts.
 This column summarises the latest update of the Brookings Institution-FT Tracking Indices for the Global Economic Recovery.
 It confirms some positive signs but also much to worry about as the world economy continues to meander with no clear sense of direction.

-Antonello D’Agostino, Paolo Surico 18 April 2011
+Antonello D’Agostino, Paolo Surico, Monday, April 18, 2011

 What does inflation predictability reveal about the conduct of monetary policy?
 This column examines the ability of money growth and output growth to forecast inflation across a century of US data.
 It uncovers a robust link between the nature of the monetary regimes and the ability to predict inflation several quarters ahead.

-Thomas J. Sargent, Martin Ellison 24 November 2009
+Thomas J. Sargent, Martin Ellison, Tuesday, November 24, 2009

 The Federal Reserve Open Market Committee has been criticised for making forecasts that are inferior to Federal Reserve staff forecasts.
 This column argues that FOMC forecasts are worst-case scenarios used to inform policy decisions, rather than best estimates of future events.
 It says that FOMC forecasts are a rational response to doubts about the staff’s model.